bitmovin/bitmovin-api-sdk-examples/go/README.md

 Configuration parameters will be retrieved from these sources in the listed order:

 1. Command line arguments passed when running the example (E.g.: `BITMOVIN_API_KEY=xyz`)
-2. A properties file located in the root folder of the Java examples at `./examples.properties` (see `examples.properties.template` as reference)
+2. A properties file located in the root folder of the GO examples at `./examples.properties` (see `examples.properties.template` as reference)
 3. Environment variables
 4. A properties file located in the home folder at `~/.bitmovin/examples.properties` (see `examples.properties.template` as reference)